osisoft/OMF-Developer-Companion-Guide/docs/index.rst

 The OMF specification (located `here <http://omf-docs.osisoft.com/en/v1.0/>`_) is generic in that it does not specify a particular back-end system.
-The information in these topics represent a companion to the OMF specification that describes how OMF is interpreted by the PI System back end.
+The information in these topics represent a companion to the OMF specification that describes how OMF is interpreted by the PI Server back end.

 .. toctree::